dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Schemascii

 In late September 2022 I was fooling around with the parts of the Armdroid and wanted to make circuit diagrams.
 I am not trained in and major EDA software like KiCad, and none run in a Web browser at any rate, so I decided to do ASCII art drawings.
-The closest thing to what I wanted -- Jovansonlee Cesar's [svgbob](https://github.com/ivanceras/svgbob) -- doesn't wuite work the way I want it to, so I decided to write my own program.
+The closest thing to what I wanted -- Jovansonlee Cesar's [svgbob](https://github.com/ivanceras/svgbob) -- doesn't quite work the way I want it to, so I decided to write my own program.
 Schemascii is designed specifically for circuit diagrams, and is written in Python so it can be embedded into a Python-Markdown-rendered site (which is what this site is, and what I plan to do once Schemascii is complete.)
+The code for Schemascii is on GitHub: <https://github.com/dragoncoder047/schemascii>

 ---